orbkit/orbkit/doc/gridbased/lowlevel.rst

 derivative :math:`xy`.

-If the number of processes (``numproc``) is smaller or equal one, no subprocesses will be started, i.e., orbkit uses only a single CPU.
+If the number of processes (``numproc``) is smaller or equal one, no subprocesses will be started, i.e., ORBKIT uses only a single CPU.
 If you even want to omit the slicing of the grid, you can use::

   data = core.rho_compute_no_slice(qc,calc_mo=False,drv=None,laplacian=False